ChrisMavrommatis/ocmp/docs/pages/google-tag-manager-guides/basic-ga4-tag-manager-setup.md

 ![Trigger Selection, Step 2]({{ '/assets/images/google-tag-manager-guides/basic-tag-manager-setup/Step08-GA4TriggerSelection-02.png' | relative_url }})

-This time we won't create a trigger as there is one build in trigger that works for us.
+This time we won't create a trigger as there is one built-in trigger that works for us.
 This is the **Initialization - All Pages** trigger, so click on it to select it.

 ![Trigger Selection, Step 3]({{ '/assets/images/google-tag-manager-guides/basic-tag-manager-setup/Step09-GA4TriggerSelection-03.png' | relative_url }})